soruly/trace.moe/README.md

 [![Discord](https://img.shields.io/discord/437578425767559188.svg)](https://discord.gg/K9jn6Kj)
 [![Donate](https://img.shields.io/badge/donate-patreon-orange.svg)](https://www.patreon.com/soruly)

-The website of trace.moe (whatanime.ga)

-Image Reverse Search for Anime Scenes
+Anime Scene Seach Engine

-Use anime screenshots to search where this scene is taken from.
+Trace back the scene where an anime screenshots is taken from.

-It tells you which anime, which episode, and exactly which moment this scene appears in Japanese Anime.
+It tells you which anime, which episode, and the exact moment this scene appears.

 ## Demo